yjp20/prism/docs/guides/08-multiple-documents.md

 ## Adding more documents

-You can easily extend the cluster by adding more nodes to `docker-compose.yaml`.
+You can extend the cluster by adding more nodes to `docker-compose.yaml`.
 Under `services`, you can add:

 ```yaml